sreejithr/sreejithr.github.io/_posts/2016-03-21-react-native-android-integration.md

 To get the JS bundle (named `index.android.bundle` for this project.
 See `YourActivity` code), run the following command:

 ```
-react-native bundle --assets-dest ./android/app/src/main/res/ --entry-file ./index.android.js --bundle-output ./android/app/src/main/assets/index.android.bundle --platform android --dev false
+react-native bundle \
+   --assets-dest ./android/app/src/main/res/ \
+   --entry-file ./index.android.js \
+   --bundle-output ./android/app/src/main/assets/index.android.bundle \
+   --platform android \
+   --dev false
 ```

 Do this in the base directory of your project so that `./android` is accessible.
 This is a production grade file; with hot code replacement and developer mode disabled.

 ### Done!

 That's it.
-Now run the app in your device and see your React view on the screen in all it's glory!
+Now run the app in your device and see your React Native view in all it's glory!

 We're still assessing it's performance in production.
 I hope to get some juicy insights in a couple of weeks :)